gexahedron/graph-book/notes/o6c4c.md

 - has 2cdcs
 - has nz-mod5, but no nz5
 - or2
+- strong Petersen colouring
 - s1s0diff <= 0 (28.05) or -1 (30.05)
 - no chords

 more subtle:
+- odd or count is different from even or count
 - any_chords_frequency[1] = 0 (+any_chords_frequency[2] = 0)
 - non-zero nz5 or-sums
 - solutions with multiple orientations